Supported by Canberra Outlet

 We’re set to have one of the coldest winters in decades but rather than wallow, why not embrace the chill and create a cosy corner where you can sit at night with a good book and warm drink?

 Comfortable and stylish occasional chairs like this one from Focus On Furniture are becoming increasingly more affordable.
 Layer it with a throw, like this fun pom pom one from Adairs, and a cushion for added comfort.
-Finish the space with an on-trend side table (you can find this one at the newly opened Homemaker) and your winter retreat is ready!
+Finish the space with an on-trend side table (you can find this one at Homemaker) and your winter retreat is ready!